fluencelabs/llamadb/README.md

 # LlamaDB

-### Fair warning: this project is not maintained.
+### Fair warning:
-Do not use this for anything important, like... for anything.
+Do not use this for anything important.
 This is a database I wrote for the fun of it.
-It will never be production-ready.

 LlamaDB is a simple SQL database, written entirely in the Rust programming language.